JorgeFranklin/ch-clone/README.md

 * project link: https://ch-clone.netlify.app

-* description: e-commerce done in 8 days, my first full-stack project was cool to develop but some things were missing like payments with stripe.
+* description: e-commerce done in 8 days, my first full-stack project, was cool to develop but some things were missing like payments with stripe.

 * how the project looks like: